 Pet Waste: Pet Owners shall diligently clean up and appropriately dispose of animal waste.
 Pet Owners who walk their pet are responsible for immediately cleaning up after their pet and discarding securely bagged pet waste.
 Litter boxes must be changed on a regular basis to prevent odor in the apartment.
 Tenant agrees they can be fined $50.00 plus the cost of cleanup if they fail to pick up animal feces on the property premises, or if they fail to keep their litter box clean and odor free.

-Carpet Cleaning: Tenant is required to have all carpeting professionally cleaned and with pet odor enzyme cleaning solutions and submit a receipt for such before each annual lease renewal and before tendering possession to landlord upon termination.
+Carpet Cleaning: Tenant is required to have all carpeting professionally cleaned and with pet odor enzyme cleaning solutions and submit a receipt for such before each annual lease renewal and before tendering possession to the landlord upon termination.

 Unit Inspections: Pet owning tenants must acknowledge that landlord may conduct periodic (quarterly) inspections to check for cleanliness, order control, and pet damage.